- Start date: September

-GMIM is ideally designed for students with a technical or scientific background and seeks to develop the managerial skills and competencies needed to pursue managerial careers in internationally orientated manufacturing and service industries.
+The Global Master of Industrial Management (GMIM) is ideal for those with a technical or scientific background who are seeking to develop the managerial skills and competencies needed to pursue managerial careers in internationally orientated manufacturing and service industries.

 Through close collaboration with associated industrial and service companies, you'll have the opportunity to combine practical knowledge and skills with invaluable industry experience.

 GMIM is delivered in an internationalised environment.
 You'll have the option to spend the four semesters of the course in up to four renowned academic institutions across Europe and Asia.

 On completion, you'll be awarded a double Masters degree:

 - Master of Science (MSc) in Industrial Management from Strathclyde Business School First Level

 - Master degree in Global Master in Industrial Management from Politecnico di Milano